cactus/rollcage/README.md

     snapremove  Remove snapshots belonging to jail
     snapshot    Create a zfs snapshot for jail stop        stop jail
-    version     Print the version
+    update      update a jail to the latest patchlevel version     Print the version

 ## Building